Ulterius/server/README.md

 # Ulterius: Easy Remote Management

+### Interested in sublicensing?

+Want to use our code in your stack or rebrand it for internal use?
+Reach out to us at andrew@ulterius.io

 [![Join the chat at https://gitter.im/Ulterius/server](https://badges.gitter.im/Ulterius/server.svg)](https://gitter.im/Ulterius/server?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [Ulterius][Ulterius site] is a tool that allows unfettered access to a Windows system via a remote web interface.
 This program allows you to start and kill processes, monitor system performance, manage your files, and much more, all from your web browser.